leadingyu/leadingyu.github.io/_posts/2025-07-26-credit-card-in-FPE.md

 ### Engineering

-- Store only what is needed (BIN/last-4); never log full PAN, even in FPE form, unless business-justified.
+- Store only what is needed (BIN first-6 and last-4); never log full PAN, even in FPE form, unless business-justified.

 - All cryptographic operations (encrypt/decrypt) are logged and auditable.

-- Rotate keys periodically, and have an incident response plan for key compromise.